 DistroKid is a no-nonsense company, as you can probably see from their minimal website.

 All digital distributions services are essentially the same, with some small differences.
-Here are some of the benefits to signing up with DistroKid:
+Here are some of the benefits of signing up with DistroKid:

 - They distribute your music to over 150 stores and streaming services.